Code-Institute-Submissions/milestone-project-61/TESTING.md

 - Switching the deprecated [`word-break: break-word` to `word-break: normal`](#css-warnings).
 - [Missing semicolons added and unnecessary semicolons removed](#javascript) from JavaScript files.

+## Bugs Unfixed

+- The conditional logic statements in the [arcGIS.js](assets/js/arcGIS.js) file the work sufficiently and return no errors.
+However, their high cyclomatic complexity number of the conditional logic statemnts in the [arcGIS.js](assets/js/arcGIS.js) file remains high.
+This bug will be fixed by refactoring the statements.